NATS

 ABOUT

-• During group sessions, teens are taught important social skills and are given the opportunity to practice these skills in session during socialization activities.
+• During group sessions, teens are taught a variety of social interaction skills and are given the opportunity to practice these skills in session different activities.

-• This social skills program is specifically designed for students who plan on attending a 2- or 4 year college upon completion of high school.
+• This social social interaction program is specifically designed for students who plan on attending a 2- or 4 year college upon completion of high school.

 PARENT ROLE: